-It’s 2019 and the internet is abuzz with awesome video content.
+It’s 2021 and the internet is abuzz with awesome video content and video trends.
 If you’re not already marketing your business or brand with video, what’s stopping you?
 Not enough budget or staff to make one?
 You’d be surprised what you can create on your own with a video editor that makes it simple, fun and fast.

 Here are 10 ways to incorporate video into your overall marketing strategy, complete with examples to give you inspiration.
 Many of these examples are from small businesses, and you’ll see that you don’t need a big budget or fancy equipment to create a killer marketing video.
 You can easily get started producing amazing video content for free today!

-Fuse the influence of a customer testimonial with the power of video for a winning combination.
-For higher production, interview a happy customer, asking them about their experience with your product or service.
+Combine the influence of a customer testimonial with the power of video.
+All you have to do is interview a happy customer and asking them about their experience with your product or service.
 Can’t get them in front of a camera?
 Display video clips and images of your team at work with written testimonials as a text overlay.

 2. Fan-sourced content